DRTriton: Large-Scale Synthetic Data Driven Reinforcement Learning for Triton Kernel Generation: Experiments

 \subsection{Ablation Studies}

 We conduct two ablation studies to validate key design choices.

-{\bf Ablation on RL algorithm.} Figure~\ref{fig:drpo_vs_grpo} compares DRPO with GRPO on identical Stage 1 training data from the same SFT checkpoint.
-For GRPO, we design the reward as: The GRPO objective is detailed in Appendix~\ref{app:GRPO}.
-We can see that DRPO consistently outperforms GRPO across all metrics.
+\textbf{Ablation on RL algorithm.} Figure~\ref{fig:drpo_vs_grpo} compares DRPO with GRPO on identical Stage 1 training data from the same SFT checkpoint.
+For GRPO, we design the reward as $r(o)= 1 + f\left(\frac{t_{\text{torch}}}{t_{\text{triton}}}\right)$ if the output is valid, otherwise, $r(o)= 0$.
+The GRPO objective is detailed in Appendix~\ref{app:GRPO}.
+DRPO consistently outperforms GRPO across all metrics.